Entitlement (fair division)

-The idea is based on the normal idea of entitlement.
-Entitlements can be determined by agreeing on a cooperative game and using its value as the entitlement.

-When agents have equal entitlements, it is reasonable to require that the solution satisfies the axiom of anonymity (also called: symmetry), that is, agents are treated only by their valuations and not by their names.
-In contrast, when agents have different entitlements, anonymity is no longer valid, and the solutions must be asymmetric.

-Various problems of fair division with different entitlements have been studied.
+In fair division, a person's entitlement is the value of the goods they are owed or deserve, i.e. the total value of the goods or resources that a player would ideally receive.
+For example, in party-list proportional representation, a party's seat entitlement (sometimes called its seat quota) is equal to its share of the vote, times the number of seats in the legislature.

 Dividing money

 Even when only money is to be divided and some fixed amount has been specified for each recipient, the problem can be complex.
 The amounts specified may be more or less than the amount of money, and the profit or loss will then need to be shared out.
 The proportional rule is normally used in law nowadays, and is the default assumption in the theory of bankruptcy.
-Other rules however are often used, for example:
+However, other rules can also be used.
+For example: